Inbreeding: Domestic animals

 As a result of long-term cooperation between USDA and dairy farmers which led to a revolution in dairy cattle productivity, the United States has since 1992 been the world's largest supplier of dairy bull semen.
 However, US genomic technology has resulted in the US dairy cattle population becoming "the most inbred it's ever been" and the rate of increase in US national milk yield has tapered off.
 Efforts are now being made to identify desirable genes in cattle breeds not yet optimized by US dairy breeders in order to apply hybrid vigor to the US dairy cattle population and thus propel US dairy technology to even higher levels of productivity.

 The BBC produced two documentaries on dog inbreeding titled Pedigree Dogs Exposed and Pedigree Dogs Exposed: Three Years On that document the negative health consequences of excessive inbreeding.

 Linebreeding

+Linebreeding is a form of inbreeding in which an animal is bred to its descendants, or, further down the line, when the animals being bred together are not closely related but share a common ancestor.
+Often this animal is a male that was mated to multiple females, due to the length of gestation.
+This method can be used to increase a particular animal's contribution to the gene pool and preserve healthy and desirable traits in the population.

-Linebreeding is a form of inbreeding.
-There is no clear distinction between the two terms, but linebreeding may encompass crosses between individuals and their descendants or two cousins.
-This method can be used to increase a particular animal's contribution to the population.
-While linebreeding is less likely to cause problems in the first generation than does inbreeding, over time, linebreeding can reduce the genetic diversity of a population and cause problems related to a too-small gene pool that may include an increased prevalence of genetic disorders and inbreeding depression.
+While linebreeding is less likely to cause problems in the first generation than inbreeding, over time, linebreeding can reduce the genetic diversity of a population and cause an increased prevalence of genetic disorders and inbreeding depression.